kwonus/AV-Native-SDK/README.md

 The Digital-AV native Framework offers unparalleled linguistic-search capabilities for the sacred text, in a fully native/compiled implementation.
 It is similar to a C# implementation known as AVX-Framework, but natively compiled without dotnet dependencies.
 Its fidelity of expression exceeds that found in most search-engines and command-languages.

 AV-Engine is the central point of access to the Digital-AV native Framework.
 This native SDK packs all of this information into a single compact binary file: it is fully indexed and its format is extensively [documented](https://github.com/kwonus/Digital-AV/blob/master/omega/Digital-AV-%CE%A951.pdf).
 TAV-Engine is the entry-point to the framework.
 The codebase consists almost entirely of multi-platform C++.
-However, a large chunk of command-parsing code is written in C#, that will remain and be accessed via grpc.
+However, a large chunk of command-parsing code is written in C#, that will remain and be accessed via a REST service.
 It utilizes a full-featured command language and extensive functionality:

 - sounds-alike searching via NUPhone Representation and the companion NUPhone dotnet assembly
 - ability to precisely render text, with metadata from search to accommodate term-highlighting of matched query tokens